JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 If you would like your data to be processed or have any our offered preliminary analyses done on it automatically at the end of your experiment, I would recommend you set that up when designing your experiment, so your experimental protocol is fresh in your mind.
 However, this process does not involve the G4 Designer and can be done at any time.

-For an overview on how this works, please see the [Data analysis overview](../docs/DAtools_overview.md) or for more specific instructions, see the [Data processing tutorial](../docs/processing_tutorial.md) and [Data analysis tutorial](../docs/analysis_tutorial.md).
+For an overview on how this works, please see the [Data analysis overview](../docs/DAtools_overview.md) or for more specific instructions, see the [Data Analysis doc](Data_analysis_documentation.md).

 # Final Details